asiryan/EllipticCurves/explorer/README.md

 ## Sessions

-**File**, before **Edit** and **Tools** in the title bar, contains **New**, **Open**, **Save**, **Save as** and **Exit**.
-New starts with the classic curve, empty history and default visualization and panel settings.
-Open and Save use `.ec` session files;
-Exit closes Explorer.
+**File** provides **New**, **Open**, **Save**, **Save as** and **Exit**.
-Use **Ctrl+N**, **Ctrl+O**, **Ctrl+S** and **Ctrl+Shift+S** for New, Open, Save and
+Use **Ctrl+N**, **Ctrl+O**, **Ctrl+S** and **Ctrl+Shift+S** for the first four.
-Save as; the shortcuts are also displayed beside their menu items.
-Save and Ctrl+S are available only for an existing file with unsaved changes or a failed save to retry.
+Sessions use `.ec` files and preserve the exact equation and up to 50 calculation reports with their inputs, limits and timestamps.

-They are disabled while the status is **Saved**.
-Use Save as for the first save of a new session.
-Save writes to the current file without a picker.
-Save as always opens the file picker and makes the chosen file the current session after a successful save.
+- Use **Save as** for a new session or a separate copy. **Save** writes to the current file and is enabled when there are unsaved changes or a failed save.
-For an existing session, the picker opens in its folder with its current file name.
-Selecting an existing file asks for overwrite confirmation.
-Confirming replaces that exact file; cancelling leaves it untouched.
-Explorer never adds a numeric suffix automatically.
-To keep a separate copy, choose a different name.
-The title bar and subsequent Save commands use the exact path selected in the picker.
-This also applies to the first save and to a renamed session from the unsaved-changes dialog.
+- Save as asks before overwriting an existing file and uses the selected name exactly.
+The title bar shows that name, save status and an asterisk for unsaved changes; hover over the name for the full path.
-The title bar shows its file name (the full path appears on hover), an asterisk for unsaved changes, and **New**, **Unsaved**, **Saving…**, **Saved** or **Save failed**.
-File writing runs in the background; edits made during a save remain unsaved.
-Other session commands are disabled while writing.
+- Saving runs in the background.
+Edits made during saving remain unsaved.
+Other session commands are disabled until writing finishes.
-The menu uses the same header and popup styling as Tools, with a single vertical list.
-All four menus close on Escape, another menu, an outside click (including the title bar), window movement, resizing or deactivation.

-A session file preserves the exact equation and up to 50 calculation reports with their original inputs, limits and timestamps.
-Opening a session selects the newest result;
-browsing other results does not trigger an unsaved-changes warning.
-Adding, deleting or changing results still does.
+- Before New, Open or closing, unsaved changes prompt **Save**, **Discard** or **Cancel**.
+The file name is editable; new or renamed sessions open the file picker.
+Escape, Enter and the dialog close button cancel.
+A cancelled or failed save, or new edits during saving, also cancel the pending action.
+- New and Open are disabled during calculations.
+Saving a running calculation records it as **Interrupted** when reopened. **Repeat** reopens its parameters without automatically starting work.

+Only equation and report changes mark the session unsaved.
+Selecting a report, panning, zooming, rotating, sliders' step settings and panel layout do not.
+Slider positions, presets, graph mode, cameras, grid/sample visibility and selected torus point are not saved.
+Opening starts in **Real locus**, fits the curve and resets display settings; the slider step is **0.01**.
 Samples and periods are recomputed locally as needed.
-Open calculation parameter windows are not saved and close when another session is opened.
-Slider step and positions, the preset name, visualization mode, cameras, grid and sample visibility, and selected torus point belong to the current window and its undo history.
-Panel layout and scroll positions are local to the window and are not restored by Undo or Redo.
-None of these settings are written to the file.
-Opening a session starts in **Real locus** with default display settings and fits the curve to the current plot size.
-Panning, zooming, rotating the torus and resetting the view do not trigger an unsaved-changes warning.
-Saving does not move or reset the graph currently on screen.
-Coefficients and a matching preset are recovered from the equation.
-The slider step starts at **0.01**, with every slider centered at **0** around its coefficient.

-New and Open are disabled during a calculation; stop it first.
-Save can capture a running calculation, which reopens as **Interrupted**, without automatically starting work or network requests.
-Use **Repeat** to reopen its parameters.
-Finish an incomplete equation before saving; a local slider-step error does not block saving curve data.
+Saving leaves the current view unchanged.

+Open selects the newest report, closes calculation parameter windows and starts a fresh undo history.
+New restores the classic curve and empty history.
+Invalid or unsupported files leave the current session intact.
+An incomplete equation must be corrected before saving; a slider-step error does not block saving.

-Files contain version 1 JSON with only `Format`, `Version`, `Equation` and `History`.
+Session files contain version 1 JSON with `Format`, `Version`, `Equation` and `History`, with a 256 MB limit.
-Data is validated before replacing the workspace; no format migrations are performed.
-An invalid or unsupported file leaves the current session intact.
 Saving writes a temporary file before replacing the destination.
-Session files are limited to 256 MB.
-Before New, Open or closing the application (including the window close button and Alt+F4), unsaved changes prompt **Save**, **Discard** or **Cancel** in the application's dark dialog.
-Open shows this confirmation before the file picker.
-The file name in this confirmation is editable.
-An unchanged name saves directly to the current file.
-New or renamed sessions open the file picker with `.ec` added when needed and the current session's folder preserved.
-Cancelling does not change the session's name or location.
-If new edits arrive during saving, the pending New, Open or Close is cancelled so those edits remain available.
-Enter, Escape and the dialog close button cancel.
-Cancelling the file picker or failing to save also cancels the pending action.
-An untouched session or an unchanged saved/opened session does not prompt.
-Changes to the equation and results are tracked.
-Changing the slider step or switching between 2D and 3D, toggling the grid or samples, selecting a torus point, scrolling or rearranging panels does not count as a data edit or enable Save.
-Save and Save as write the document data and leave the current visualization unchanged.
-Background sample generation does not count as an edit.
-Sessions are saved explicitly; there is no automatic saving on exit.
+There are no format migrations or automatic saves on exit.
-The Results panel's **Export** exports an individual text report.
+**Export** in Results saves one text report.

 ## Help